 IL: What other properties does the drug have?
 How effective is it?

 AV: Considering that the makeup of the drug includes niacin derivatives, it works to improve circulation.
 That is, it improves blood circulation in the brain.
 It is unique in that it lowers the viscosity of blood.
 In this way, it makes it easier for blood to circulate and pass through blood vessels, in turn improving nutrient and oxygen flow.
 It improves brain stamina and tissue in the body as a whole.

 IL: Is it fair to say Picamilon is an effective alternative to tranquilizers?

 AV: Not at all, insofar as it belongs to a completely different class of drug.
 Tranquilizers are drugs that work to take away emotional and vegetative lability.
 This drug on the other hand not only produces a calming effect but improves tolerance to stress.
 But the main effect is that it improves the trophic function of nerve cells in the brain as well as the circulation of nutrients.
 In this way, it strengthens brain cells and improves the patient’s ability to cope with stress.

 IL: What illnesses and conditions is Picamilon used to treat?

 AV: There are a lot of indications.
 It can be used in neurology, pediatric neurology, in mild to severe psychiatric conditions, and in drug abuse treatment.
 It can be used in practically every kind of brain condition.
-This includes different kinds of encephalopathy, trauma, intoxication, infections, vascular diseases, artherosclerotic issues, and states of exhaustion.
+This includes different kinds of encephalopathy, trauma, intoxication, infections, vascular diseases, atherosclerotic issues, and states of exhaustion.
 Then you’ve got cerebrathenic, asthenic conditions, anxious states, anxieties.
-So in general this nervous system disorders that affect the patient’s ability to lead a normal life.
+So in general these nervous system disorders that affect the patient’s ability to lead a normal life.